 It is such a blessing to open WhatsApp or any of my social media apps and see these images of support pop up.
 I have been told by my contacts that they have been asked about it - so they do work!

 Financial Support For M.E.
 Research

-There are a number of research teams and charities working tirelessly to find answers, but in my opinion, the most exciting research is happening at Stanford with Dr Ron Davis and his team.
+There are a number of research teams and charities working tirelessly to find answers.
 Their research is giving the ME community so much hope!
-Dr Ron Davis' own son suffers from very severe ME.

 It would be a wonderful gift to any person with ME if you were able to support them financially.
 Every little bit helps!